 The Bigger Stronger Opponent…

-It’s a universal problem in the martial arts.
-You’ve been training for a while, maybe even for years, and you’re finally beginning to develop some skills.
+Let’s say that you’ve been training for a while, maybe even for years, and you’re finally beginning to develop some skills.
 You can hold your own against people your own size.
 But then some guy who outweighs you by 20, 50, or even 100 pounds steps onto the mat.
-And now your first thought is “Aw Man… I hope I don’t have to roll with that guy…”
+Your heart goes pitter patter, you start sweating a little bit and your first thought is “Aw man… I hope I don’t have to roll with that guy…”

 Not to mention that if a big guy freaks out, then his muscle mass and explosiveness can lead to you getting injured.

 My name is Stephan Kesting and I’ve been doing martial arts for over 30 years.
 I’m a BJJ black belt and I’ve run Grapplearts.com since 2002.
 I’ve published over 500 articles online, and created more than 30 training DVDs and instructional apps.

 During this time I’ve corresponded with literally thousands of people and been asked thousands of questions.
 And, hands down, the most common question I get asked is something like “how can I get technique xyz to work on my bigger sparring partners”

 I do the best that I can to answer these questions, but the truth is that at 6’2″ and 215 lbs I’m one of those big guys myself.
 And although I too run into people bigger than me on the mats, I’m scarcely the poster-boy for lightweight, smaller grapplers.